cwade/pandas_oracle/README.rst

-Oracle DB Query
+Oracle DB Tools
 ===============

+This package includes methods for:

-This package consists of a single method that runs a specified query, passed in as a string, on an Oracle database and returns the result to a Pandas data frame.
+1. Running a specified query, passed in as a string, on an Oracle database and returning the result to a Pandas data frame.

+2. Executing a command with no return data.

+3. Inserting the contents of a Pandas data frame into an Oracle database table.

 ----